Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ### The loadDogPictures() Function

-Next, outside of the main App component, define a new asynchronous function, `loadDogPictures(`), which will do exactly that, load a set of pictures from the API.
+Next, outside of the main `App` component, define a new asynchronous function, `loadDogPictures()`, which will do exactly that; load a set of pictures from the API.

 **App.js**